Opportunities - Selection Processes

 The overarching goal of the Minister of Canadian Heritage is to implement the government’s plan to strengthen our cultural and creative industries.

-The Government of Canada is currently seeking applications from diverse and talented Canadians from across the country who are interested in the following positions:
+The Government of Canada is currently seeking applications from diverse and talented Canadians from across the country who is interested in the following positions:

 Member (part-time positions)